-We’re hoping this blend of sand, sea and sunshine will get you eagerly looking forward to June, July and August and your crucial summer getaway.
+We’re hoping this blend of sand, sea and sunshine will get you eagerly looking forward to your crucial summer getaway.
 Now read on to find out why we think these are the best places on the planet to spend the summer months, and some cracking deals to get you there.
-What's more, book your summer holiday today and you can take advantage of our low deposit offer, with only 25% of the cost due upfront (and the rest due 30 days before departure).
+What's more, book your best holiday today and you can take advantage of our low deposit offer and payment plans!

 The second largest of the Balearic Islands started off as a sleepy place to visit before the clubbers arrived and it became a party paradise.
-Ibiza has now found a lovely balance for those looking to dance til dawn and families looking for a chilled out summer break.
+Ibiza has now found a lovely balance for those looking to dance till dawn and families looking for a chilled out summer break.
 The big superclubs in Ibiza Old Town and San Antonio like Amnesia and Pacha are huge draws for the younger crowd.
 Or look for packages to Playa d’En Bossa for some great beaches and bars.
 For families, try the waterpark Aguamar or hire some bikes from San Antonio if you want a break from the beach.
 If you want to get away from it all, take a day trip by Ferry from Ibiza Town to tiny Formentera.
-You can stroll around the rugged coastline and take some time out.

 For the perfect beach holiday, sunseekers and sea-explorers need look no further than Antalya.
 Along with sunbathing and relaxation, Antalya offers a variety of exciting water sports for the thrill-seekers among us, from reef diving (where if you’re lucky, you may encounter a hungry sea turtle!), to adrenaline-packed river rafting in the Koprulu Canyon.
 This coastal paradise is drenched in history too, boasting breathtaking structures from civilisations long gone: the Roman Temple of Apollo and Ancient Greek Termessos amphitheatre are in particular well worth a visit!